openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     e = 3 // compile-time error, there is no constant with this value

     const one = 2
-    e = one // ok, e is set to IntegerEnum.call
+    e = one // ok, e is set to IntegerEnum.c

     let x = 1
     e = x // compile-time error, only constant conversions are allowed